🧬

 Common inquiries about the breed

-They are generally better suited for families with older children who understand how to handle small dogs gently.
+They are generally better suited for families with older, respectful children due to their small size and somewhat sensitive nature.

 Do they require a lot of exercise?